learn-co-curriculum/dsc-combinations/README.md

 ## Objectives

-After this section, you'll
+You will be able to:

-- understand how combinations are used when the order is not important
+- Understand how combinations are used when the order is not important
-- be able to use and interpret the mathematical formula of combinations
+- Be able to use and interpret the mathematical formula of combinations

 ## Why combinations?